global-121/121-platform/services/121-service/README.md

 - Set the ENV-variable `EXTERNAL_121_SERVICE_URL` to your personal url in the [services/.env](../.env)-file.
   - Make sure to run `npm run start:services` after the changes, so the new value(s) will be used.

+To also test Whatsapp with Twilio:
+- Setup Twilio Whatsapp Sandbox <https://www.twilio.com/docs/whatsapp/sandbox>
+- Be sure to join the sandbox with the Whatsapp number you want to test <https://www.twilio.com/docs/whatsapp/sandbox#how-to-join-a-twilio-sandbox>
+- Set the callback url for `When a Message Comes in` to `<your-url>/api/notifications/whatsapp/incoming`

 ### Upload voice mp3

 See: [`src/notifications/voice/voice.service.ts`](`src/notifications/voice/voice.service.ts`).